iamsrp/dexter/README.md

 # Dexter, A Voice-Controlled Assistant

 Dexter is a voice-controlled assistant, akin to Google Home and Alexa.
-Dexter's your right hand (in theory).
+Dexter's your right hand.

-It is actively developed on Raspberry Pi OS and Ubuntu.
-Dexter is very much a toy project and should be considered work in progress.
-That being said, it kinda works for me; it might for you too.

 **Table of Contents**